znckco/nestjs-bdd/CONTRIBUTING.md

-# Contributing to NestJS Module Template
+# Contributing to NestJS BDD

-We would love for you to contribute to NestJS Module Template and help make it even better than it is today!
+We would love for you to contribute to NestJS BDD and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)